 What You'll Need

-To complete this project, you will need the following resources:
+To complete this Photoshop Matrix effect tutorial, you'll need the following resources:

 - Close-Up Portrait of Young Black Man Staring